mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 #### 42:25

-**Question**: Hojo-san?
+**Question:** Hojo-san?
 Do you remember in Huston Smith’s Dogen lectures, I think it was the last one, he compared Saint John of the Cross and Dogen.
 And he talked about grace being always present; the general grace in Buddhism.
 It’s his idea that there were similarities between Saint John and Dogen in this way.
 I wonder if maybe that concept of the right conditions and time would be a way of staying in contact with that grace, or maybe not even wanting to use that term.

-**Katagiri**: Grace is not something coming from heaven, or from some other person, or from something else, okay?
+**Katagiri:** Grace is not something coming from heaven, or from some other person, or from something else, okay?
 Grace in Buddhism is actual practice, process itself.

 When you do gassho, *[he probably does a gassho to demonstrate,]* gassho is human action.
 One point is [karma] as inheritance: maybe you did [something] in the past, as a Buddhist or not.
 Maybe you were one of the Indians related with Buddhism, and that’s why you can do this now – maybe you can understand it in that way.
 On the other hand, gassho is nothing but energy...